-what to expect after insertion
+What to expect after insertion?

-Once the implant is placed, you and your healthcare provider should check that it is in your arm by feeling for it.
+Immediately after the implant is placed, you and your healthcare professional should check that it is in your arm by feeling for it.

 If you cannot feel the implant immediately after insertion, the implant may not have been inserted, or it may have been inserted deeply.
 A deep insertion may cause problems with locating and removing the implant.
-Once the trained healthcare provider has located the implant, removal is recommended.
+When the healthcare professional has located the implant, it should be removed.

 In a clinical trial, 8.6% of women experienced site reactions.
 The most common complaint was red skin (3.3%), 3% of users reported hematoma, and 2% of users reported bruising.

 It depends on when NEXPLANON was inserted relative to your period.
-Talk to your healthcare provider to determine how long you may need to use additional contraceptive methods.
+Talk to your healthcare professional to determine how long you may need to use additional contraceptive methods.
 For example, if NEXPLANON is inserted after the fifth day of your period, then you should use additional contraceptive methods, such as a condom, for the first 7 days after insertion.

-will it affect my period?
+Will it affect my period?

-1 in 5 women may experience frequent and/or prolonged bleeding.
+1 in 5 women may stop getting their period entirely, while another 1 in 5 women may experience frequent and/or prolonged bleeding.

-what other side effects could I experience?
+What other side effects could I experience?

 - Headache